-- Send You emails from Discogs.com and its affiliated websites (including, but not limited to, Gearogs.com, Filmo.gs, Bookogs.com, Comicogs.com, Posterogs.com, and Vinylhub.com) which may include newsletters, relationship and transactional messages, and marketing promotions.
+- Send You emails from Discogs.com and its affiliated websites (including, but not limited to, Gearogs.com, Filmo.gs, Bookogs.com, Comicogs.com, Posterogs.com, Vinylhub.com, and Cratediggers.com) which may include newsletters, relationship and transactional messages, and marketing promotions.
 If You have previously consented to receive newsletters or other commercial emails, then You may opt out in Your notification preferences or from within the email messages themselves.

 - We do not participate in any automated decision making, such as profiling, with regards to the Services and Your Personal Information.

 - We share information with third parties (processors) that act as an agent to perform tasks on Our behalf and under Our instructions.
 Examples include third parties that assist with payment processing (i.e., PayPal) or third parties that we contract with to send emails on Our behalf (i.e., MailChimp).

 Please note that if You process payments through Discogs Payments, in the U.S., You will be contracting for this service directly with Zink Media, LLC (d/b/a Discogs), and in the EU, You will be contracting for this service directly with Discogs B.V. sending emails on Our behalf, and fulfilling orders for merchandise purchased directly from Us (i.e., Discogs paraphernalia).
 In both cases, the payment processor working on Our behalf is Adyen B.V.
 This information is limited only to the information needed to perform the tasks.

 Additional information about the processors We use to support delivery of Our Services is set forth at Discogs Processors.